 b.
 Your confidence in the CAP?

+c.
 Your willingness to challenge actions or decisions you believe is unsafe?

 Appendix 17.
 Inspection of Criterion XVII – Quality Assurance Records

 35007-A17.01 INSPECTION OBJECTIVES

 A17.01.01 Verify that the licensee’s QA implementing documents for creating and controlling QA records are consistent with the NRC-approved QAPD and commitments in the FSAR, including the appropriate version of NQA-1, as applicable.